tophfr/docker-mailcatcher/README.md

 Here is an unofficial Dockerfile for [mailcatcher][mailcatcher].

 You can find several versions of this image in [the dedicated docker hub page][dockerhubpage].
+It is a pretty light image: ~ 135 MB uncompressed.

 ## Usage